torbjorndahlen/md-boilerplate/README.md

 ## Summary
 By using a modular UI framework responsive mobile app user interfaces can be quickly created.
-By combining different modules several applications can be created by reusing common components.
+By combining different modules several applications can be created by reusing common components, including RHMAP frameworks such as `$fh.sync`and `$fh.push`.
-This provides a good starting point for developing B2E and B2C apps on Red Hat MAP.
+This provides a good starting point for quickly getting started developing B2E and B2C apps on Red Hat MAP.

 ## Credits
 To Brid Mackay at Red Hat Mobile Consulting who provided lots of input to the creation of this layout.